From Numbers to Container Strings: Smullyan Coding

-There are many ways to define ur-strings of numbers using strings.
-A first question is: how will the numbers of our object domain be represented in the ur-strings we aim to construct?
-Does it suffice to provide ur-strings for the tally numbers that correspond 1-1 to the numbers of the ambient arithmetical theory?
+There are many ways to define container strings of numbers using strings.
+A first question is: how will the numbers of our object domain be represented in the container strings we aim to construct?
+Does it suffice to provide container strings for the tally numbers that correspond 1-1 to the numbers of the ambient arithmetical theory?
 In the case of the Markov coding, the answer here will be a resounding \emph{yes}.
-We can represent the ur-string $n_0\dots n_{k-1}$ by ${\tt b}{\tt a}^{n_0}\dots {\tt b}{\tt a}^{n_{k-1}}$.
+We can represent the container string $n_0\dots n_{k-1}$ by ${\tt b}{\tt a}^{n_0}\dots {\tt b}{\tt a}^{n_{k-1}}$.
 This is the simplest possible coding.
 However, in the Smullyan case, there is a problem with this strategy.
 The map from $n$ to \emph{the number coding ${\tt a}^n$} is exponential.
 Thus, in the Smullyan coding, we have to proceed differently in order not to violate our taboo against exponentiation.
 A first step towards our aim is provided by the insight that the Smullyan coding associates all binary strings 1-1 with numbers.
-Thus, it suffices to build, in the syntax theory, ur-strings of strings.
+Thus, it suffices to build, in the syntax theory, container strings of strings.

 We run into the \emph{comma problem} here.
 Since the comma is also a string, how do we distinguish uses-as-comma from uses-as-string?
 There are various solutions to the comma problem.
 Here are three of them.